sukibaby/itgmania-sukibaby/README.md

-ITGmania
+vintage ITGmania
 ========

-ITGmania is a fork of [StepMania 5.1](https://github.com/stepmania/stepmania/tree/5_1-new), an advanced cross-platform rhythm game for home and arcade use.
+SUKI`S FA+ is a fork of ITGmania is a fork of [StepMania 5.1](https://github.com/stepmania/stepmania/tree/5_1-new), an advanced cross-platform rhythm game for home and arcade use.

 [![Continuous integration](https://github.com/itgmania/itgmania/workflows/Continuous%20integration/badge.svg?branch=beta)](https://github.com/itgmania/itgmania/actions?query=workflow%3A%22Continuous+integration%22+branch%3Abeta)